Netanyahu gets VIP treatment from Trump after years of frosty relations with Obama

 During President Obama's two terms, he and Netanyahu had a tense relationship characterized by stiff body language and terse remarks when they met before the press.
 Obama's White House even sent out a press photo of the then-commander-in-chief on the Oval Office phone with Netanyahu in September, 2013, with his feet on the desk in what some saw as an intentional show of disrespect.

-The Israeli newspaper Ha’aretz fumed over the image
+The Israeli newspaper Ha’aretz fumed over the image.

 “The president is seen with his legs up on the table, his face stern and his fist clenched, as though he were dictating to Netanyahu,” Ha'aretz wrote.
 “As an enthusiast of Muslim culture, Obama surely knows there is no greater insult in the Middle East than pointing the soles of one’s shoes at another person.
 Indeed, photos of other presidential phone calls depict Obama leaning on his desk, with his feet on the floor.”